teambit/docs/docs/best-practices.md

 For example, Current-User can be a shared component that has both UI and a state.
 The component can export a state, a Context class, a Redux reducer or a Mobx observable.
 However, it is unlikely that the component can be really usable across projects, especially when they scale.
 This may create undesired coupling between projects.

-## Use Component Environments
+## Compiling and testing components

 The code usually requires compilation tasks to make it distributable and executable.
 The same goes for the components in a project.
 When we take components out of the context of a project, Bit needs to know how to make them usable.
 Component Environments handle these tasks.

-## Prefer Transpiling Over Bundling
+It is generally recommended to transpile your code and not to bundle it.
 Bundled code forces too many restrictions on its consumers.
 It forces them to include the entire bundle as a single block, dependencies included.
 Transpiled code gives the consumer more flexibility.
 It allows dependency tree management features like tree-shaking and code-splitting.

+### Changing Compiler Configuration

+Bit compilers provide some default configuration.
+If you need to change the configuration of a compiler, here are the recommended steps to follow:

+1) Create a new directory and an empty workspace in it
+2) Import the compiler you want to modify, but without the --compiler flag
+3) Modify the .babelrc file of the compiler to fit your needs
+4) Tag and export the new version of the component to your own scope

+Now, in your project configuration (`package.json` or `bit.json`), change the default compiler to be the new component.
+Run bit status to see that all components properly built.

 ## Import Often